codeadamca/ev3-python-ps4/README.md

-# LEGO Mindstorms EV3, Pthon, and a PS4 Controller
+# LEGO® Mindstorms® EV3, Pthon, and a PS4 Controller

 A basic snippet to use vanillia Python to react to a PS4 controller events.